gaderrick/e28/p4/README.md

 + Figured out a neat way to dynamically allocate form input fields and still have Vue be able to control them (ie for validation)
 + Added an additional component/page and underlying code to support a user brew list
 + Added firebase support for reading the recipes from firebase, but I noticed an issue I'd run into when adding recipes back in.
 I plan to continue developing this as a hobby site, and will be reworking it to that end.

+## From the project rubric
++ Includes state management w/ Vuex
++ At least one data entity is managed via a Vuex store
++ Includes a passing unit test
++ Includes E2E testing for all features (passes)
++ Includes form validation using Vuelidate; to include a dynamic form validation
++ Deployed on Netlify with a custom domain of https://p4.gaderrick.me